-Content is atomised and delivered succinctly so students are not burdened with cognitive overload.
+Practically speaking, we achieve this partly through thorough delivering an interesting and challenging curriculum through carefully planned lessons.
+Our curriculum is planned as a coherent progressive journey from primary school through to post 16 education, ensuring pre-acquired knowledge, concepts and skills are reinforced and built upon, whilst equipping all students with a secure foundation for successful future study.
+Content is atomized and delivered succinctly, so students are not burdened with cognitive overload.
 Modelling and multiple representation alongside considerate questioning and prompts secure understanding.
-Core knowledge is practised regularly, to build an unconscious competence in the fundamentals of mathematics.
+Core knowledge is practiced regularly, to build an unconscious competence in the fundamentals of Mathematics.
 Such practice builds fluency, freeing up working memory and facilitating the capacity for the new.
 Regular, low stakes quizzing and daily review tasks promote retrieval and deliberate practice thus building retention and transfer.
 Evidence based practice, educational research and professional collaboration underpin curriculum development to ensure effective pedagogical approaches for achieving quality first teaching.

 Learning maps – At MHS we use learning maps to support retrieval and reinforcement of knowledge.
 We use these in class and as homework, you may find it useful to see what is coming up through the year for your child in their year group.
 We are continuing to develop these and update them through the year so you may notice some subjects have uploaded the first term, future work will be added at the appropriate time.